benjahmin-koenigsberg/benjahmin-koenigsberg/README.md

 ## - 💬 About me...

-I a former massage therapist turned software engineer!
+I am a former massage therapist turned software engineer!
 I am passionate about creating technology to elevate lives, minimize suffering and build community.
-Some technologies I enjoy working with include ReactJS, JavaScript, Node, Express, SCSS and CSS libraries.
+Some technologies I enjoy working with include ReactJS, JavaScript, Node, Express, SCSS and Tailwind CSS.

 I love software engineering for all the oppurtunites it provides to meet and colorborate with a diverse group of intellingent individuals.